David-Durst/embeddedHaskellAetherling/README.txt

         For example, the programs in single_map_ppar have throughputs of 1, 2, and 4 Ints emitted per clock.
         Use !! to access one element of the list.
         Note that the FIFO operators represent the delay matching registers (Section 7 of paper) necessary for correctness and pipeline registers necessary for Vivado.
     b. "get_area" - This prints the area approximation of a program.
-Note: in the paper's appendix we compute area as a tuple of storage and compute.
+Note: In the paper's appendix we compute area as a tuple of storage and compute.
     We have found that a scalar value is a sufficient approximation.
     This function returns a scalar.
         i.
 Example of how to use: "get_area (single_map_ppar !!
 0)" - This prints a scalar value that approximates the area of the single map Lst program scheduled at 1 Int emitted per clock.